Baby Corn Seeds - (Zea mays)

 Corn is one of the Meso American’s earliest and greatest achievements.
 It allowed the Mayan, Aztec and Inca civilizations to flourish, among others, and was spread across the world through trade.
 Historical evidence shows corn was grown from South and Central America to the southern reaches of what is now Canada, and across the breadth of the United States.

 Makes delicious snacks, used in stir fries and for pickles.
-If the ears are not picked as babies it make great popcorn when dried.
+If the ears are not picked as babies it makes great popcorn when dried.

 Planting 4-row blocks ensures better pollination than 2 long rows.
 Corn is ready when the silk on the ears is brown.
 Old timers say to get the barbeque hot as you go out to pick corn.
 The sooner it is cooked the tastier it is, and roasting it is heavenly!